railslove/showoff-presentations/the_return_of_the_nerds/title.md

 # The Return of the Nerds

-Hackerspursiut - online knowledge sharing in realtime
+Hackerspursuit - online knowledge sharing in realtime